A uniqueness result for the two vortex travelling wave in the Nonlinear Schrodinger equation: Proof of the local uniqueness result (Proposition )

 \subsection{Proof of Proposition \ref{locC1}}

 In this subsection, we take $\nu \in ] 0, 1 [$ a small but universal constant, that will be fixed at the end of the proof.
-We fix $\lambda > 3 R + 1$ in the statement of Proposition \ref{locC1} (where $R > 0$ is defined in Corollary \ref{CP3coerc}) large such that
+We take in the statement of Proposition \ref{locC1} (where $R > 0$ is defined in Corollary \ref{CP3coerc}).
+Then, for any $\lambda \geqslant \lambda_*$, we take